dkalintsev/Terraform-vTM-GSLB/README.md

 #### Secondary vTM cluster parameters

-The next group of variables is only used when there's a secondary vTM cluster. **Do not** specify any of these values if you don't have the secondary vTM cluster.
+The next group of variables is only used when there's a secondary vTM cluster.

 All these values, except `vtm_rest_ip_2` and `traffic_ips_2`, are optional; template will use the value specified for the corresponding primary vTM's variable, with exception of `tip_type_2`, which would be set to `singlehosted` if not specified.